new item(s) were added into this section (10 days ago max.).

 - thick wires for the maximum sound fidelity and overall durability

 - the sound of these unit was tuned to be identical to the early 60's original we have in possession

-The battery life will be extended by unplugging the instrument jack when the pedal is not in use.
-Plugging in a wall wart jack also disconnect the battery and saves its life.
+- The battery life will be extended by unplugging the input jack when the pedal is not in use.
+Plugging in a DC jack also disconnects the battery and saves its life.